Find Gun Policy Facts

 United Nations Commission on Crime Prevention and Criminal Justice

-At the resumption of the most recent session of the UN Commission on Crime Prevention and Criminal Justice (UNCCPCJ), a subsidiary body of the Economic and Social Council mandated to promote action to prevent national and transnational crime, China was listed as an elected member for a three-year term of office43
+The UNCCPCJ, a subsidiary body of the Economic and Social Council mandated to promote action to prevent national and transnational crime, lists98 China as an elected member

 United Nations Firearms Protocol

-The United Nations Protocol against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition has been signed, but not yet ratified45 by China
+The United Nations Protocol against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition has been signed, but not yet ratified102 by China

 United Nations Small Arms Programme of Action UNPoA